Qazvin province: History

 Qazvin was the location of a former capital of the Persian Empire and contains over 2000 architectural and archeological sites.
 It is a provincial capital today that has been a cultural center of mass throughout history.

 Archeological findings in the Qazvin plain reveal the existence of urban agricultural settlements as far back as 7000 BC.
+Significant ancient settlements in the area include Tepe Sagzabad, Tepe Ghabristan, and Teppe Zagheh.

 The name "Qazvin" or "Kasbin" is derived from Cas, an ancient tribe that lived south of the Caspian Sea millennia ago.
 The Caspian Sea itself in fact derives its name from the same origin.
 Qazvin geographically connects Tehran, Isfahan, and the Persian Gulf to the Caspian seacoast and Asia Minor, hence its strategic location throughout the ages.

 Qazvin has been a hotbed of historical developments in Iranian history.
 In the early years of the Islamic era Qazvin served as a base for the Muslim forces.
 Destroyed by Genghis Khan (13th century), the Safavid monarchs made Qazvin the capital of the Safavid empire in 1548 only to have it moved to Isfahan in 1598.
 During the Qajar dynasty and contemporary period, Qazvin has always been one of the most important governmental centers due to its proximity to Tehran.
 Abbas Mirza, a Crown Prince and Minister of Commerce, was also the governor of Qazvin.

 Qazvin is situated close to Alamut, where the famous Hasan-i Sabbah, founder of the secret Ismaili order of the Assassins, operated from.

 Qazvin is where the coup d'état of General Reza Khan, with his Russian-trained Cossack brigade, was launched from – which led to the founding of the Pahlavi dynasty in 1921.

 1962 Buin Zahra earthquake killed 12.225 people.